Denial of Kurds by Turkey: 1960s–1980s

 Cemal Gürsel was also closely linked to the then newly established Turkish Cultural Research Institute (TKAE) which published several books on the topic.
 Besides, Gürsel encouraged the use of the phrase "Spit in the face of him who calls you a Kurd".
 During the trials against the Revolutionary Cultural Eastern Hearths (DDKO) following the coup d'état in 1971, the prosecution argued that Kurds do not actually exist, and their language was in reality a dialect of Turkish.
-Also Kenan Evren, the chief of the military junta following the coup d'état in 1980, denied the existence of a Kurdish ethnicity and claimed the word Kurd arose from the sound the snow made if one walked in it and restricted the use of the Kurdish language.
+Kenan Evren, the chief of the military junta following the coup d'état in 1980, denied the existence of a Kurdish ethnicity and restricted the use of the Kurdish language.
 The term "Mountain Turk" was officially replaced with the new euphemism "Eastern Turk" in 1980.
-As during the 1980s the Kurdistan Workers' Party appeared, their members were accused of trying to compel the eastern Turks, that they are Kurds.
+After the appearance of the Kurdistan Workers' Party in the 1980s, their members were accused of trying to convince the eastern Turks that they were Kurds.